uaauaguga/NGS-Analysis-Notes/RNA-analysis.md

   - cleaned fastq files (no adapter, remove spike in if any, remove potential UniVec contamination, remove rRNA)
   - genome aligned bam files, sorted by coordinate, with duplication removed
     - Unaligned reads of STAR mapping in exSEEK may out of order due to a bug in STAR_2.5.3a_modified
-    - use scripts/checkFastqPairing.py to check whether circRNA_1.fastq.gz and circRNA_2.fastq.gz is out of order
+    - Use scripts/checkFastqPairing.py to check whether circRNA_1.fastq.gz and circRNA_2.fastq.gz is out of order
     - If it is the case, may rerun mapping, and fix unmapped reads of each step with repair.sh in bbmap ( see Chimeric RNA quantification section )
   - Reads unmapped to circRNA